 I'd like more information on how my pension is calculated if I work part-time.

-Your employer might have a policy that will delay your entry into the Plan for a period of service of up to one year.
-This is called probationary service.
+Your employer might have a pension policy that will delay your entry into the Plan for a period of probationary service.

-If you join the Plan after this period of time, you will still have the chance to add that year to your overall service through a process called a buyback.
-Adding to your service this way can increase the pension you receive at retirement.
+If you join the Plan after a period of probationary service, you’ll still have the chance to add that year to your overall service through a process called a buyback.
+Adding to your service this way will increase the pension you receive at retirement.